Stubby Kaye: Biography

 In the 1960s, Kaye became known as the host of a weekly children's talent show, Stubby's Silver Star Show.
 During the 1962–63 television season, he was a regular on Stump the Stars.
 On April 14, 1963, he guest-starred as "Tubby Mason" in NBC's Ensign O'Toole, a comedy series, starring Dean Jones.

-From 1964 to 1965, he hosted the Saturday morning children's game show Shenanigans on ABC.
+From 1964 to 1965, Kaye hosted the Saturday-morning children's game show Shenanigans on ABC.
+Shenanigans was a children's television game show produced by Heatter-Quigley Productions that aired from September 26, 1964, to March 20, 1965, and again from September 25 to December 18, 1965.
+He was dubbed "the Mayor of Shenanigans" and sang the theme song.

-Kaye appeared alongside Nat King Cole as a travelling musician in the western/comedy Cat Ballou (1965), starring Jane Fonda and Lee Marvin.
+Kaye and Nat King Cole portrayed banjo-playing minstrels who sang the title song in the western/comedy Cat Ballou (1965), starring Jane Fonda and Lee Marvin.
 He played Herman in the Universal musical film Sweet Charity (1969), directed by Bob Fosse and starring Shirley MacLaine in the title role.
-In that movie, he sang the song "I Love to Cry at Weddings."
+In that movie, he sang the song "I Love to Cry at Weddings".

+During his career he appeared on the television shows The Red Skelton Hour, The Millionaire, Burke's Law, The Monkees, The Smothers Brothers Comedy Hour, Adam-12 and Love, American Style.

-Kaye's later stage productions included the 1974 Broadway revival of Good News, Man of Magic in London (with Stuart Damon as Harry Houdini), and his final Broadway show Grind, co-starring Ben Vereen, in 1985.
+Kaye's later stage productions included the 1974 Broadway revival of Good News, Man of Magic in London (with Stuart Damon as Harry Houdini), and the 1975 production of The Ritz, in which he replaced Jack Weston.
+His final Broadway show was Grind, co-starring Ben Vereen, in 1985.
 He made a guest appearance in the British series Doctor Who, in the serial "Delta and the Bannermen" (1987).
-His last featured film role was as Marvin Acme in Robert Zemeckis's film Who Framed Roger Rabbit (1988).
+His final featured film role was as Marvin Acme in Robert Zemeckis's film Who Framed Roger Rabbit (1988).

-Personal life

-His first wife was Jeanne Watson from Chicago, who was a clerical worker at the movie studios in the late 1950s.
-They were married in 1960 as the series Love and Marriage ended, but the couple divorced because of personal differences within a year of their marriage.

-Kaye's second wife, Angela Bracewell, was a former dancer at the London Palladium whom he met while living in Britain.
-She was the hostess of the British version of the Beat the Clock game show, a segment of Val Parnell's Sunday Night at the London Palladium.
-They remained married until his death.
-He was a second cousin of comedian Bill Maher.

-Kaye died on December 14, 1997, of lung cancer at the age of 79.
+Kaye died at his Rancho Mirage, California, home of lung cancer on December 14, 1997, at the age of 79.
+He was survived by his wife, Angela Bracewell, whom he married in England in 1966.